-- 3.1.1 Auditing this policy at least every 2 years. - 3.1.2 Updating this policy to reflect current guidance. - 3.1.3 Providing education to support the implementation of this policy. - 3.1.4 Alerting staff to the need to implement additional actions to prevent/contain an outbreak or SI. - 3.1.5 Co-ordinating the management of an outbreak or SI and associated actions. - 3.1.6 Providing administrative support to facilitate outbreak meetings. - 3.1.7 Reporting an outbreak or SI to relevant external agencies.
+- 3.1.1 Auditing this policy at least every 2 years. - 3.1.2 Updating this policy to reflect current guidance. - 3.1.3 Providing education to support the implementation of this policy. - 3.1.4 Alerting staff to the need to implement additional actions to prevent/contain an outbreak or severe/significant incident/outbreak. - 3.1.5 Co-ordinating the management of an outbreak or severe/significant incident/outbreak and associated actions. - 3.1.6 Providing administrative support to facilitate outbreak meetings. - 3.1.7 Reporting an outbreak or SI to relevant external agencies.